Seyni Oumarou

-Seyni Oumarou (born 9 August 1951) is a Nigerien politician who was Prime Minister of Niger from June 2007 to September 2009 and President of the National Assembly of Niger from November 2009 to February 2010.
+Seyni Oumarou (born 9 August 1950) is a Nigerien politician who was Prime Minister of Niger from June 2007 to September 2009 and President of the National Assembly of Niger from November 2009 to February 2010.
 He is from the west of the country and is a member of the Djerma ethnic group.
 Since November 2008, he has been the President of the National Movement for the Development of Society (MNSD).
 He unsuccessfully stood as a presidential candidate in 2011, 2016 and 2021.
 After years as an opposition leader under President Mahamadou Issoufou, he was appointed to the post of High Representative of the President in October 2016.

 Early career

 Oumarou was born in Tillabéri.
 His family name, Seyni, usually precedes his given name, and is sometimes spelled Seini or Seïni.
-He was Director-General of the Nigerien Paper Transformation Enterprise (ENITRAP) from 1987 to 1998, and in 1995 he became Special Adviser to Prime Minister Hama Amadou.
+He was Director-General of the Nigerien Paper Transformation Enterprise (ENITRAP) from 1987 to 1998, and in 1995 became Special Adviser to Prime Minister Hama Amadou.

-Oumarou was appointed to the government as Minister of Trade and Industry on April 16, 1999 under the transitional military regime of Daouda Malam Wanké, and following elections he remained in his position as part of the government of Hama Amadou (who returned as Prime Minister), which was named on January 5, 2000.
-He was then named Minister of Trade and the Promotion of the Private Sector on September 17, 2001 and Minister of Trade, Industry, the Craft Industry, and the Promotion of the Private Sector on February 12, 2004.
+Oumarou was appointed to the government as Minister of Trade and Industry on April 16, 1999, under the transitional military regime of Daouda Malam Wanké.
+Following elections he remained in that position as part of the government of Hama Amadou (who returned as Prime Minister), which was named on January 5, 2000.
+He was then named Minister of Trade and Promotion of the Private Sector on September 17, 2001, and Minister of Trade, Industry, the Craft Industry, and the Promotion of the Private Sector on February 12, 2004.
 On November 12, 2004, following a number of resignations by ministers contesting that year's elections, Oumarou was additionally placed in charge of public health, the fight against endemic diseases, and hospital reforms, until he was named Minister of State for Equipment in a new government on December 30, 2004.
 In that position he was the third ranking member of the government (after Amadou and Minister of State Abdou Labo).

 As Prime Minister

 Oumarou remained Minister of State for Equipment until Amadou and his government lost a no-confidence vote in the National Assembly on May 31, 2007.
 President Mamadou Tandja chose Oumarou to succeed Amadou as Prime Minister on June 3; Oumarou had been proposed for the position by the MNSD and was one of three candidates presented to Tandja by the National Assembly.
 Oumarou's appointment was opposed by the main opposition party, the Nigerien Party for Democracy and Socialism (PNDS), as well as a number of civil society organizations, because he was so closely associated with his predecessor and possibly tainted by the same corruption scandal related to embezzlement of education funds that caused the no-confidence vote against Amadou.
 Oumarou was sworn in as Prime Minister on June 7, and his new government was named on June 9, with 32 members (including Oumarou).

-In 2007, Oumarou was President of the MNSD section in Tillabéri, as well as a Vice-President of the MNSD National Political Bureau.
+In 2007, Oumarou was President of the MNSD section in Tillabéri, as well as a vice-president of the MNSD National Political Bureau.